The 12 best Australian native ferns for a home garden

 Here are 12 great options for the home garden, with tips on how and where to plant them for the best chance of success.

-The Australian tree fern suits warm temperate and subtropical gardens in Queensland and northern New South Wales.
-It needs filtered light, shelter from drying wind and consistently moist, well-drained soil rich in organic matter.
+Suits warm temperate and subtropical gardens in Queensland and northern New South Wales.
+Needs filtered light, shelter from drying wind and consistently moist, well-drained soil rich in organic matter.

 Krzysztof Ziarnek, Kenraiz, CC BY-SA 4.0, via Wikimedia Commons